 Donald Sherrell, 68, died Tuesday, January 27th following an extended illness.
 He was a resident of Woodbury and a native of Cannon County.

 Survivors include; wife, Geraldine Dover Sherrell, daughter, Cindy Estes of Smithville, step-sons, Robert Easterwood and Don Easterwood, both of Woodbury, Danny Easterwood of Smithville, siblings, Virginia Morton of Hollow Springs, Carolyn Viola of Murfreesboro, Helen, Paschal of Woodbury and Billy Sherrell of Woodbury.

-Funeral services for Ernestine V. Patterson will be Saturday at 1:00pm in the chapel of Woodbury Funeral Home.
-Brother Wayne Prater and Brother Royce Martin will conduct the service.
-Burial will be in Melton Cemetery.
-Visitation with the family will be Friday from 1:00pm until 9:00pm and Saturday from 9:00am until the time of the service.
+Funeral services for Donald Sherrell will be Thursday at 2:00pm in the chapel of Woodbury Funeral Home.
+Brother Joe Sissom and Brother Doyle Sadler will conduct the service.
+Burial will be in Cherry Cemetery.
+Visitation with the family will be Wednesday from 3:00pm until 9:00pm at the funeral home.

 Woodbury Funeral Home is in charge of the arrangements.

 James A. Ford, 80, died Sunday, January 25th at Tennessee State Veterans Home after an extended illness.
 He was a resident and a native of Cannon County.

 Survivors include; sons, Larry Ford of Florida and Terry Ford of Maryland, sisters, Faye Rogers of Hermitage and Willa Deberry of Woodbury, half-sister Janice Bills of Lewisburg, half-brother Joe Ford of DeKalb County, 4 grandsons and 2 great-grandsons also survive.
 He was a veteran and a retired Chief Master Sergeant with the U.S. Air Force.